 Two kinds of creatures from the seal/sea lion family are known to frequent the Galapagos Islands.
 These are the Galapagos sea lion and the Galapagos fur seal.
 Their names are deceiving as both of them fit the pinniped classification from this family instead of the phocid, or true seal.
 Fur seals are their own distinct group outside of the sea lions.

 If you’re wondering about differences between true seals and sea lions, there are a few key features that make it pretty easy to tell them apart.
 Otariids (sea lions and fur seals) move around on land by propping themselves on their front flippers.
 A true seal does not have the bone and muscle development to support themselves on their flippers, so their time on land is one long belly scoot or back roll.
 Sea lions also have external ear lobes, which makes it easier to tell one from the other when all you can see is a head above water.
-During your trip to the Galapagos, only fur seals and sea lions are present, so there is no chance to get them mixed up with true seals.
+During your Galapagos Island tour, only fur seals and sea lions are present, so there is no chance to get them mixed up with true seals.

 Now, size is the easiest way to distinguish a fur seal from a Galapagos sea lion.
 The Galapagos fur seal, which is under 3 feet in length at adulthood, is the smallest of all seals and sea lions.
 This feature alone makes them quite unique.
 Also, they inhabit rocky and ragged shorelines exclusively with direct access to the ocean, while sea lions can use beaches or rocky coasts.
 Swimming with both species is an absolute delight.
 Once you have seen both types, the size distinction will be clear.
 Your onboard naturalist can also help you with identification.